ELynx/screeps-world/README.md

 ## TODO
 Room level 0 support in `process.spawn`.
 Room level 0 cannot spawn, treat differently.

-Spawn caches do not take `spawning` into account.

 Movement and positioning:

 * Step away and uncrowd.